nilsrennebarth/ecctalk/ec-vortrag.rst

   suspekt.
 Zitat Francis Maseres, 1758: "[negative numbers] darken the very whole doctrines of the equations and make dark of things which are in their nature excessively obvious and simple.
   Erst im 19.
-Jahrhundert durch Mathematike wie Hamilton und Gauß etablierten sich negative Zahlen wie wir sie heute kennen.
+Jahrhundert durch Mathematiker wie Hamilton und Gauß etablierten sich negative Zahlen wie wir sie heute kennen.